OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:

   - ISO/IEC 42001 AI management system (under development).
 Gap: covers this control fully.

+    42001 is about extending your risk management system - it focuses on governance.
+5338 is about extending your software lifecycle practices - it focuses on engineering and everything around it.
+The 42001 can be seen as a management system for the governance of responsible AI in an organization, similar to how 27001 is a management system for information security.
+The 42001 doesn’t go deep into the lifecycle processes.
+It for example does not discuss versioning of AI models, project planning issues, and how and when exactly sensitive data is used.

 - **#SECPROGRAM** (management).
 Having a security program.
 Include the whole AI lifecycle and AI particularities in the organization's security program (also referred to as _information security management system_).